-- "Infringing Goods" as used in this Order means articles imported in violation of the IP Code and other related laws. - "Mark" means any visible sign capable of distinguishing the goods (trademarks) or services (service marks) of an enterprise and shall include a stamped or marked container of good. - 4.
-"Collective Mark" means any visible sign designated as such in the application for registration and capable of distinguishing the origin or any other common characteristics, including the quality of goods or services of different enterprises which use the sign an under the control of the registered owner of the collective mark.
+- "Infringing Goods' as used in this Order means articles imported in violation of the IP Code and other related laws. - "Mark" means any visible sign capable of distinguishing the goods (trademarks) or services (service marks) of an enterprise and shall include a stamped or marked container of good. - 4.
+"Collective Mark" means any visible sign designated as such in the application for registration and capable of distinguishing the origin or any other common characteristics, including the quality of goods or services of different enterprises which use the sing under the control of the registered owner of the collective mark. - "Trade Name" means the name or Jesignation identifying or distinguishing an enterprise. - "Copyrighted Work" refers to any of those works whether published or unpublished, mentioned under Sections 172 and 173 of the IP Code.